In a Nutshell

 Payday alternative loans are offered only by certain federal credit unions — member-owned nonprofit organizations regulated by the federal government that aim to provide financial products at reasonable rates.

-Loan amounts, fees and terms
+Payday alternative loan amounts, fees and terms

 You may be able to borrow more money with a payday alternative loan.
-While payday alternative loans are typically offered in amounts of up to $2,000, payday loans are usually for $500 or less.
+While payday alternative loans are typically offered in amounts up to $2,000, payday loans are usually for $500 or less.

 And payday alternative loans generally cost less than payday loans.
 Payday loans can have fees ranging from $10 to $30 for every $100 borrowed — which can amount to an APR of up to nearly 400%.
 In contrast, the highest application fee for a payday alternative loan is $20.